 Studies have implicated Lamins in human disease for years.
-First in cancer, then in muscular dystrophy and cardiomyopathy, then ten years ago, in 2003 in premature ageing.
+First in cancer, then in muscular dystrophy and cardiomyopathy, then twenty years ago, in 2003 in premature ageing.
 Most recently, last year, Lamins have been implicated in normal ageing and Nuclear Antibodies against Lamins are now considered as universal markers of the ageing process.

 Lamins ( designated A,B and C ) are so called because they make up the substantive cell structure of the nuclear lamina, the animal cell’s nucleus’ internal scaffolding.
 In the last few years research into the structure and function of Lamin’s has markedly increased.
 The reason?
 Ageing.

 The rise in the importance of Lamins in ageing was most probably first triggered by the discovery in 2003 of the potential connection with the distressing disease of premature ageing, Progeria.
 Whilst it had been known prior to this that Lamin defects were linked to muscular dystrophies, lipodystrophies, cardiomyopathies and neuro pathies, the earlier emphasis appeared to focus on the structural properties of the nuclear envelope and the cell scaffolding provided by Lamins.
 Only later on as the research progressed was it suggested that Lamins and the nuclear lamina are far more important to cellular processes than the earlier emphasis on mere support structures might have predicted.

 The culprit suggested in this new cellular process role?
 The gene LMNA which encodes for Lamin A and C and is implicated in more human disease pathways than any other single gene.